-Chef Ryan Callahan teach at your cancer hospital, oncology center, or cancer support organization!
+Have the award-winning Chef Ryan Callahan teach at your cancer hospital, oncology center, or cancer support organization!
 Chef Ryan Callahan teaches a 90 minute interactive class where your patients, staff, caregivers and members of your community learn how to combat the most common eating related side effects like mouth sores, nausea, and loss of appetite.
-Chef Ryan does this by teaching the cooking techniques that he developed while he was my mother's primary caregiver during her battle with breast cancer.
+Chef Ryan does this by teaching the cooking techniques that he developed while he was his mother's primary caregiver during her battle with breast cancer.
 Chef Ryan teaches Roundness of Flavor, Palate Cleansing, how to understand the tasting experience, and practical ways to combat side effects inside of the class.

 The class is done like this because our mission is to empower people to take control of their life and take back an aspect of their life that cancer normally takes away, which is namely the pleasure of eating.